 While we undertake further discussions with our partners at ORNL on the data sciences initiative, we are announcing Phase 2 of the cluster initiative.

-In Phase 2, the Office of the Provost and the Office of Research and Engagement request proposals for two additional research clusters.
+In Phase 2, the Office of the Provost and the Office of Research and Economic Development request proposals for two additional research clusters.
 In these proposals, applicants must clearly convey how the proposed cluster hire will (1) build our reputation for research excellence; (2) provide a return on the university’s investment through increased research expenditures, faculty awards, or other measures of academic success; (3) address a grand challenge faced by 21st-century global societies.

 Full proposals are limited to five pages, not including the cover sheet and proposed budget.
 There will be no pre-proposal stage.